phreborn/MLCAF/README.md

 # Calculate lepton fake factors
 python scripts/calculateFakeFactor.py LFR

-# To check back the LFF modelling in the LFR
+# To check back the L/QFF modelling in the L/QFR
 # Debug test the analysis with fakes
 source configLeptonFakeRegion/applyFF/scriptDebug.sh
 # Submit the fake analysis to a cluster